Great Western 60: Revenue service

 While No. 60 was bought by the Black River & Western in 1963, it has ventured off the railroad several times.
 In 1967, the locomotive ran excursions on the Long Island Railroad out of Jamaica, New York.
 It is rumored that she reached a speed of 55MPH with a 14-car long train during these trips.
-60 also visited the Whippany Railway Museum in 1994 for a railroad festival alongside Susquehanna Railway's SY 2-8-2 No. 142.
+No. 60 also visited the Whippany Railway Museum in 1994 for a railroad festival alongside New York, Susquehanna and Western 142.

 The locomotive was used as the primary motive power for the railroad when in service.
-The locomotive was taken out of service in November 2000 for a mandatory 1,472-inspection required by the Federal Railroad Administration (FRA) which took almost 12 years to complete.
+The locomotive was taken out of service in November 2000 for a mandatory 1,472-inspection required by the Federal Railroad Administration (FRA) which took almost twelve years to complete.
 The locomotive returned to service in August 2012.
-The locomotive is still operational as of 2022.
+In November 2023, No. 60 was removed from service to undergo another FRA 1,472-day inspection and overhaul.